Pekalongan

-Pekalongan (ꦦꦼꦏꦭꦺꦴꦔꦤ꧀) is a city of Central Java, Indonesia.
+Pekalongan (ꦥꦼꦏꦭꦺꦴꦁꦔꦤ꧀) is a city of Central Java, Indonesia.
 It was formerly the seat of Pekalongan Regency on the northern coast of the province, but is now an independent municipality within the province.
-It covers a land area of 45.25 km^{2} and had a population of 281,434 at the 2010 Census and 307,150 at the 2020 Census; the official estimate as at mid 2024 was 321,095 (comprising 162,158 males and 158,937 females).
+It covers a land area of 45.25 km^{2} and had a population of 281,434 at the 2010 Census and 307,150 at the 2020 Census; the official estimate as of mid-2025 was 324,564 (comprising 163,880 males and 160,690 females).
 The city is Central Java's most important port, and is known for its batik.
 Since December 2014, Pekalongan has been a member of UNESCO's World's Creative Cities Network, the first Southeast Asian city to be added to the list.

 The Dutch name of the city is 'Pacalongan'.

 History

 The coastal area around Pekalongan was part of the ancient Holing (Kalingga) kingdom.
 The 7th century Sojomerto inscription, discovered in neighboring Batang Regency, Central Java, is linked with Kalingga as well as the ancestor of the Sailendras.
 The exact location of the Kalingga capital is unclear.
 It has been suggested that it was somewhere between Pekalongan and Jepara; however it is most likely that it was located in Pekalongan, rather than Jepara, since there is similarity of names between Kalingga and Pekalongan.
 The name probably slightly shifted over centuries, from Kalingga, Kaling, Kalong, and later added with pe- -an circumfix forming "Pekalongan".

 The history of Pekalongan dates back to the early 12th century.
 A book written in 1178 by a Song dynasty official already had a record of Pekalongan, then known to Chinese merchants as "Pukalong".
 It was then a seaport of Java (then known as Dvapa).
 The king of Java lived at Pukalong - he knotted his hair at the back of his head, while his people had short hair and wrapped their body with colorfully woven cloth.
 A Chinese merchant ship set sail from Canton during November, and with the aid of fair winds sailed nonstop day and night, arriving at Pukalong after about one month.
 The people made wine from coconuts, and produced delicious red and white cane sugar.
 The kingdom made coins out of bronze and copper, with 60 copper coins exchanged for one tael of gold.
 Local produce included pepper, clove, sandalwood, eaglewood and white round cardamom.

 Pekalongan became a part of the empire of the Sultanate of Mataram through treaties and marriage alliances by the early 17th century.
 The area was on the geographic periphery of the empire, which was based in interior central Java.
 However, it was a wealthy area, and by the end of the 17th century, the substantial money and produce it sent to the center made it a key part of Mataram's realm.
 The area went into economic decline during the 18th century, and the Dutch East India Company began to gain substantial influence over the area's political and economic life.
 The Dutch built a fort in the city in 1753; this fort still stands.